 Made in Australia (yes, really!)

-At Dresden, we are the makers.
+Who makes your Dresdens?
+We do!
 Right here in Australia.
 We’ve returned to a craft excellence we feel has been lost, where there was a direct connection between the making of a product and the person it was intended for.
 We manufacture our frames locally and cut your lenses and assemble your glasses right in front of you in-store.

-To craft and make our unique modular glasses frames, we’ve worked with local industrial designers.
-After researching Australians’ face shapes and sizes in all their varieties, trialling various designs with 3D-printed prototypes, the Dresden single shape, multi-sized modular system was born.
+To craft and make our unique modular frames, we worked with local industrial designers.
+Research went into Australians’ face shapes and sizes in all their varieties.
+After trialling various designs with 3D-printed prototypes, the Dresden single shape, multi-size modular system was born.

-Our frame production in western Sydney is a partnership with Astor Industries, a manufacturing company that was immersed in making car parts for Australia’s ever shrinking auto industry.
-Good timing for both of us.
+We manufacture our frames in western Sydney in a partnership with Astor Industries who, when we first met them, were immersed in making car parts for Australia’s ever-shrinking auto industry.
+It was good timing for both of us.

 The final step of making glasses happens right in our shops – we cut your lenses and assemble your glasses on the spot.
 No secret labs.
 No white coats.
 No great mystery.